DhruvKinger/OnlineQuiz/README.md

 ## Furture Scope:
-* Cross Platform Apps for the Project, so that the Fiery_Ok is easily accessible to user easily anywhere and can update any fire event to aware people and to Secure less damage.
+* Cross Platform Apps for the Project, so that the Online Quiz is easily accessible to user easily anywhere and they can give their Quiz whenever they want to do that so.
-*	We can check location from GPS that from which location the new user has registered the incident.So,we can verify that.
+*	We can check location from GPS that from which location the new user has given the test and can keep a track of all the records.
 * The system could also be enhanced by adding the IBM Cloud to detect the intensity of the fire by Vision API in order to give accurate results.
 * If Govt Approves it can be enhanced and made a global App.